 In DOCSIS the event process "Init" refers to the CM initialization and registration processes.
-It includes sub-processes like DOWNSTREAM ACQUISITION, OBTAIN UPSTREAM PARAMETERS, RANGING, etc. The DSG Event extensions associated with the same process are here designated as "dsgInit", and are divided in two of the DOCSIS sub-processes, DOWNSTREAM ACQUISITION, OBTAIN UPSTREAM PARAMETERS.
+The DSG Event extensions associated with the "dsgInit" process are divided into two DOCSIS sub-processes, DOWNSTREAM ACQUISITION, and OBTAIN UPSTREAM PARAMETERS.

-The DSG extensions for DOWNSTREAM ACQUISITION uses the Error Code Set G03, while the DSG extensions for OBTAIN UPSTREAM PARAMETERS uses the Error Code Set G04.
+The DSG extensions for DOWNSTREAM ACQUISITION use Error Code Set G03, while the DSG extensions for OBTAIN UPSTREAM PARAMETERS use Error Code Set G04.

-Note that DOCSIS OSSI specs need to be aware of the usage of Error Code Sets G when extending DOCSIS Event Error Code Sets.
+Note that DOCSIS OSSI specs need to be aware of the usage of Error Code Set G when extending DOCSIS Event Error Code Sets.